 A healthy relationship consistently displays the love they have for one another.

 Now I don’t mean materialistically.
 Showing love for one another doesn’t mean you have to buy a dozen roses every day for your partner yet things such as writing simple sweet notes and leaving them for your partner to discover, remembering their favorite snack and surprising them with it while on a trip to the grocery store, or (in our digital age) sending a simple “I love you” “I appreciate you” “I care about you” text truly makes a difference.
 This reminds them of the love you to share for one another and shows your relationship is healthy and thriving into the right direction.

 9. You are accepting of each other’s pasts

 A healthy relationship simply cannot exist if you are constantly arguing, upset at, or criticizing a person’s past.

-If you or your partner can’t accept that they may have dated a psycho (**cough cough** like I did) in the past or that they may have cheated on one of their exes but have learned from their mistakes now then it’s definitely a sign that your relationship isn’t going to be a healthy one.
+If you or your partner can’t accept that they may have done someone wrong in the past or that they may have cheated on one of their exes but have learned from their mistakes now then it’s definitely a sign that your relationship isn’t going to be a healthy one.

 I mean E-V-E-R-Y-B-O-D-Y HAS A PAST!

 Therefore, if you are accepting of each other’s past, see that the person has changed, matured, and move passed their mistakes, the healthier your relationship will be.

 Lastly, you feel comfortable being yourself.
 One thing about healthy relationships are you feel comfortable in your own skin.
 You don’t feel like you have to change who you are around your partner.
 You’re not trying to “fit in”, change your ways to align with theirs, or become someone you’re not in order to please them.
 You don’t have to try and cover up your flaws, hide your opinions, feel like you are “walking on egg shells” around them.